Welcome back to MYP Design

-First, complete safety training to familiarise (or refamiliarise) yourself with the equipment in the Design studios.
+First, complete safety training to familiarise (or refamiliarise) yourself with the equipment and procedures in the Design studios.

-Complete all the assigned safety assessments on Quizzes
+Complete all the assigned safety quizzes and create your Safety Pass.

-Your teacher has posted links to the safety materials and quizzes on Toddle?.
+Your teacher has posted links to the safety materials and quizzes on Toddle.
+They can also be accessed here.

 This iteration of Criteria B focuses on developing your skills in Note-taking, Design ideation, CAD, and presentation of Design concepts.